Dog Training & Dog Walking

 All the training is based on kind, effective reward based methods.
 Canine Concerns can help you understand and enhance your relationship with your dog and adopt training methods which work for life.

-Classes are underway.
-The next block will commence in July (dates to be confirmed).
+We are currently taking registrations for classes starting Thursday 21st & Sunday 24th July.
 Good Citizen, Agility & Flyball this session.
-Please use the form on our “contact us” page to express interest – we would be delighted to welcome you to class.
+Please use the form on our “contact us” page to express interest - we would be delighted to welcome you to class.

 |© Canine Concerns 2016|